Ninu Kang (she/her)

 Kate is passionate about continuous learning, collaborative leadership, and organizational wellness.

-Outside of work, she enjoys time with her rescue cat and dog.
+Outside of work, she enjoys time with her wife, rescue dog and cat.

 Wendy Potter (she/her)